 The noise caused by transportation systems generally is assumed as a real source of pollution that has effects on human health and on quality of life.

-The calculation of external costs due to noise is not simple, particularly for lack of data; indeed, several studies in the literature (INFRAS/IWW 2004; UNI-TE 2005) are based on the number of people exposed to different noise is equal to the Italian average.
+The calculation of external costs due to noise is not simple, particularly for lack of data; indeed, several studies in the literature (Amici della Terra and Ferrovie dello Stato, 2002; INFRAS/IWW, 2004; UNITE, 2005) are based on the number of people exposed to different noise levels.
+They used data on the people exposed to several noise levels in the cities with more than 10,000 inhabitants, disaggregated for transportation mode.
+Since specific data for the Campania Region are not available, it is necessary to assume that the exposition rate in Campania is equal to the Italian average.

 Table 16 reports people exposed to different noise levels in Campania's cities with a population over 10,000 inhabitants.